-1 Introduction
+1. Introduction

-Recent years have seen the growing use of simultaneous auctions for substitute goods like electrical power, natural gas, and certain agricultural contracts.
-Products available at different but nearby times and places or with slightly different specifications are sometimes included in a single product category to achieve a thicker market.
-Once categories of goods are defined, the neoclassical model with its standard definitions can be applied: roughly, two goods are substitutes in demand if increasing the price of one does not reduce the demand for the other.
+Recent years have seen the growing use of simultaneous clock auctions for substitute goods like electrical power, natural gas, and certain agricultural contracts.
+The first step in creating such an auction is to define categories of goods that are to be regarded as homogeneous, even if they are not perfectly uniform.
+These may include goods available at different but nearby times and places or with different but similar specifications.
+Once categories of goods are defined, the